qri-io/website/content/docs/concepts/ipfs_to_qri.md

 # I know IPFS, what's the deal with Qri?

-Ooh look at you, smartie pants.
+Ooh look at you, smarty-pants.
 You clicked the [IPFS](https://ipfs.io) link.
 Assuming you understand the gist of IPFS, this may help connect the dots to how IPFS interacts with Qri.

 If you're new to IPFS, no worries. _You don't need to understand IPFS to work with Qri_.
 But if you're curious about what all this IPFS talk is about, definitely start with the [IPFS docs introduction](https://docs.ipfs.io/introduction/).